equinix-labs/terraform-equinix-metal-k3s/README.md

 ```
 make cluster_name="cluster_control_ewr1" apply-cluster
 ```
-where `cluster_name` is the module name for that cluster in `2-clusters.tf`, if you wish to review this manually before applying.
+where `cluster_name` is the module name for that cluster in `3-cluster-inventory.tf`, if you wish to review this manually before applying.
 This will follow the format `cluster_$cluster-id_$facility`.

 <h3>Manually defining a Cluster</h3>

-To create a cluster manually, in `2-clusters.tf`, instantiate a new `cluster_pool` module:
+To create a cluster manually, in `3-cluster-inventory.tf` (this is ignored by git--your initial cluster setup is in `2-clusters.tf`, and is tracked), instantiate a new `cluster_pool` module:

 ```
-module "cluster_nrt1" {
+module "cluster_name_nrt1" {
   source = "modules/cluster_pool"

   cluster_name         = "your_cluster_name"